jurgenstevens/garage-builders-plus/README.md

 ## Click [here](https://garagebuilderspluschi.netlify.app/) to visit the site.

-# Garage Builders Plus, Inc. Website

-Welcome to the README file for the Garage Builders Plus, Inc. website.
-This document provides an overview of the website, its current features, and possible future features.

 ## Introduction
 The Garage Builders Plus, Inc. website serves as an informative front-end platform for a garage building company based in Chicago, Illinois.
 It provides visitors with valuable information about the company, their services, and showcases a gallery of their previous work.